Get Weekly Coaching Tip

 As the name implies, a life coach works with the business owner to explore more personal aspects and individual motivations for engaging in the business.
 Life coaches don’t really focus on improving the company directly but look at the business owner in a bid to attain fulfillment and satisfaction in the business.

-It is sometimes imperative to deal with self first, establishing motivation and prospects for the business as a business owner, overcoming personal challenges and self-limiting beliefs before attention is set on the organization’s actual advancement.
+It is sometimes important to deal with self first, establishing motivation and prospects for the business as a business owner, overcoming personal challenges and self-limiting beliefs before setting your sights on the organization’s actual advancement.

 Executive Coaching is a slight variant of business coaching.
 It involves working with senior (executive) personnel in much larger companies rather than smaller business owners.
-The focus of executive coaches is developing better communication skills, team management, and career development in the executives.
+Top executive coaching programs focus on developing better communication skills, team management, and career development in the executives.

 Experienced business coach or mentor